 Our slide was rather pathetic this time.
 We propped up the end to the toy box to slide down.
 He kept getting stuck, and it was rather slow.
 But, my Sammy had a great idea!
 He remembered this problem from before and grabbed a little blanket to sit on.
 When I pulled the blanket it made a great, quick slide.
 And a great arm workout for me, too!

 My little one loves to climb.
 Which is why our couch is positioned well away from our half wall.
 I let him have free rein of the couch for this activity.
-He climbed up the arm rest, slid down the back of the couch, pulled himself up onto the couch from the back, and had a blast.
+He climbed up the armrest, slid down the back of the couch, pulled himself up onto the couch from the back, and had a blast.
 Of course, I closely monitored his play.

-This one was more for my 9 month old, but of course, because it was, my toddler loved it very much and did not want to share it with his brother.
+This one was more for my 9-month-old, but of course, because it was, my toddler loved it very much and did not want to share it with his brother.
 We slid three kitchen chairs together and covered with a blanket to make our tunnel.
 The boys spent a long time crawling through again and again, and then pushing trucks through, rolling a ball, etc.

 We folded some towels lengthwise (quite narrow) to use as balance beams.
 We added some obstacles that had to be jumped over to keep it interesting.

-My kids will play with at our indoor park for quite some time.
+My kids will play with us at our indoor park for quite some time.
 By offering suggestions and ideas to change the play a bit, they will play even longer!
 Adding a ball to roll through the tunnel or down the slide is a great way to extend the play.
 A truck or car will do the same.

 We ended our morning with an obstacle course.
 This is a fun challenge and a great activity for toddlers as they need to remember a sequence of actions.
 Depending on the age of your child, 2-5 steps would be ideal.
 We used 4 (1.
 Climb through the tunnel, 2.
-Balance on the beam, 3.
+The balance on the beam, 3.
 Jump into the pit, 4.
-Run along the couch).
+Run along with the couch).
 He had a great time!